Who Was Betsy Ross?

-Betsy Ross, best known for making the first American flag, was born Elizabeth Griscom in Philadelphia, Pennsylvania, on January 1, 1752.
-A fourth-generation American, and the great-granddaughter of a carpenter who had arrived in New Jersey in 1680 from England, Betsy was the eighth of 17 children.
+Ross, best known for making the first American flag, was born Elizabeth Griscom in Philadelphia, Pennsylvania, on January 1, 1752.
+A fourth-generation American, and the great-granddaughter of a carpenter who had arrived in New Jersey in 1680 from England, Ross was the eighth of 17 children.
 Like her sisters, she attended Quaker schools and learned sewing and other crafts common in her day.

 In 1776, at the start of the American Revolution, John was killed by a gunpowder explosion while on militia duty at the Philadelphia waterfront.
-Following his death, Betsy acquired his property and kept up the upholstery business, working day and night to make flags for Pennsylvania.
-A year later, Betsy married Joseph Ashburn, a sailor.
+Following his death, Ross acquired his property and kept up the upholstery business, working day and night to make flags for Pennsylvania.
+A year later, Ross married Joseph Ashburn, a sailor.
 Joseph, however, also met an unfortunate end.
 In 1781, the ship he was on was captured by the British and he died in prison the next year.

 Death and Legacy

 Although the Betsy Ross House, where she is reputed to have made the flag, is one of the most visited tourist sites in Philadelphia, the claim that she once lived there is also matter of dispute.
-Despite the unlikelihood of the story for which she is known, Betsy Ross is, however, a fine example of what many women of her time audaciously endured: widowhood, single motherhood, managing household and property independently and quickly remarrying for economic reasons, and her story and her life are nonetheless stitched into the fabric of American history.
+Despite the unlikelihood of the story for which she is known, Ross is, however, a fine example of what many women of her time audaciously endured: widowhood, single motherhood, managing household and property independently and quickly remarrying for economic reasons, and her story and her life are nonetheless stitched into the fabric of American history.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!